votinginfoproject/android-white-label-app/README.md

  ```
  Under 'Responses' select "Add +"
- Select the 'Example' tab and paste in a JSON directionsResponse
+ Select the 'Example' tab and paste in a JSON response
  Click 'Generate definition from example'
  Click 'Save endpoint'
  Select 'Mocking' and pick the endpoint you created to activate